Essaouira Ramparts & Skala Essaouira – Travel Guide

 Essaouira is a coastal city where history and the Atlantic Ocean meet in a calm and harmonious way.
-Its ramparts and Skala are among the most recognizable monuments in Morocco, reflecting the city’s maritime character and long-standing connection to trade and exchange.
+Its ramparts and Skala Essaouira are among the most recognizable monuments in Morocco, reflecting the city’s maritime character and long-standing connection to trade and exchange.
+Visitors often wonder about the Essaouira ramparts cannons Atlantic and the scenic views they offer.

 Built in the 18th century during the reign of Sultan Sidi Mohammed Ben Abdallah, the ramparts were designed to protect the city and its port.
 At that time, Essaouira, then known as Mogador, was developed as an important Atlantic harbor.
 The fortifications played a key role in safeguarding commercial activity and ensuring the city’s stability.